gportelli/MaxScripts/readme.markdown

 ##A Collection of Scripts for 3D Studio Max

-Scripts in the root folder may include files from the includes folder.
+Scripts in the *scripts* folder may include files from the *includes* folder.

-You can include a file in your script adding at the top of your script something like this:
+To include a file in your script, just add something like this on top of your script:

-*fileIn (getFilenamePath(getThisScriptFilename()) + "includes/TFBT_Lib.ms")*
+*fileIn (getFilenamePath(getThisScriptFilename()) + "../includes/TFBT_Lib.ms")*

 **Instructions:**